jayantrai12/Drosophila_Classification/README.md

 ## 📊 Future Improvements

-- Expand detection to include additional Drosophila species or stages.
+- Expand detection to include additional Classification of Vergin vs non Vergin Drosophila.
 - Integrate new lightweight models for enhanced mobile performance.
 - Deploy the app on cloud platforms for broader accessibility.
 - Optimize inference speed and latency.